CDRT/docs/bios/settings/thinkcenter/network_setup.md

 <details><summary>Win VDI Boot</summary>

-Whether to boot with `Win VDI Boot` selected in boot menu, to boot from Lenovo Cloud server and load VDI service.
+Whether `Win VDI Boot` will be selected in boot menu, to boot from Lenovo Cloud server and load VDI service.

 Options: